 - A1.
-Evidence knowledge and skills across all aspects of the ITE taught curriculum, by routinely and skilfully applying this to their professional practice. - A2.
+Evidence knowledge and skills across all aspects of the ITE taught curriculum, by competently applying this to their professional practice. - A2.
 Evidence knowledge of the required professional role and conduct of teachers in the Further Education and Skills (FES) Sector. - A3.
 Demonstrate knowledge and understanding of relevant and contemporary education theory and evidence-based approaches to practice. - A4.
-Evaluate current legislation, policy and practice and the impact these have on provision within the FES Sector. - A5.
-Demonstrate knowledge and expertise in their subject specialism and pedagogical approaches. - A6.
-Demonstrate knowledge of the factors impacting on learners' development of subject and functional English, Maths and digital skills, and sustainability in their specialist subject. - A7.
-Analyse the barriers to learning and how practice can be adapted to ensure inclusive provision for all learners, including those with SEND and/or who speak EAL. - A8.
-Make informed curriculum decisions to ensure the wider responsibilities of the FES Sector are addressed in their subject specialist teaching. - A9.
-Apply evidence-informed approaches and the outcomes from pedagogic research, scholarship and continuing professional development, including the trainee's own research activity, to review and enhance professional practice.
+Demonstrate knowledge and proficiency in their subject specialism and pedagogical approaches. - A5.
+Demonstrate knowledge of the factors relating to learners' development of subject and functional English, Maths and digital skills, and sustainability in their specialist subject. - A6.
+Explore the barriers to learning and how practice can be adapted to ensure inclusive provision for all learners, including those with SEND and/or who speak EAL. - A7.
+Make informed practice decisions to ensure the wider responsibilities of the FES sector are addressed in their subject specialist teaching.

 The ITE curriculum is designed to support trainees to develop knowledge of contemporary learning theory.
-Theories are discussed and examined in centre-based training, so trainees are able to apply theory to their practice and reflection 'in- and on-' practice, and in academic assignments.
+Theories are discussed and examined in centre-based training, so trainees are able to apply theory to their practice and reflect 'in- and on-' practice, and in academic assignments.